-Assistant Director should make sure all paperwork is organized and easily accessible on the day of the trip.
-Assistant Director should make sure you are familiar with the location and what the activity package includes.
+The Head Counselor should make sure all Camper Information forms are organized and easily accessible on the day of the trip.

+Make sure you are familiar with the location and what the activity package includes.

-Group Leaders should sit down and talk with kids and volunteers ahead of time.
+Sit down and talk with kids ahead of time.
 Tell them where they will be going and what they will be doing.
-Make sure kids know what the rules are, including your expectations for any special activities, spending money etc. Explain to them how important it is to listen, stay with the group and not wander off, not to talk to strangers, and what to do if they get separated.
+Make sure kids know what the rules are, including your expectations for any special activities, spending money etc. Make sure all campers know check in times and locations and where staff will be stationed in the event of emergencies.
+Explain to them how important it is to listen, stay with the group and not wander off, not to talk to strangers, and what to do if they get separated.
 Your regular behavior policies should carry over to field trips.
 Be prepared to answer questions from parents....they will have some!